 In our first video for the series, Mom and Dad (Jess and Hugh) have just moved in together with their ‘step-kids’ Fishstick the rascally rescue Pug and Nana the well behaved Border Collie (think The Odd Couple).
-The humans are blind with romantic bliss however, the polar opposite canines don’t agree.
-Their tell all observations deliver humor as they are forced together in a new apartment then on a two-week family road trip around Ontario.
+The humans are blind with romantic bliss, however, the polar opposite canines don’t agree.
+Their tell all observations deliver hilarious humor as they are forced together in a new apartment then on a two-week family road trip around Ontario.

 Check out the celebrity interview that Fishstick the Pug did with Amy, the editor of Pet Guide.
 We are currently donating any $ to Fishstick’s Rescue so all these videos help rescue dogs.

-The gang checks out Woofstock and the beautiful Fairmount Royal York hotel.
+The pack checks out Woofstock and the beautiful Fairmount Royal York hotel.